Convex Hulls of Reachable Sets: Results and applications

 We consider a first baseline that randomly samples disturbances $w(t)\in\W$ at each timestep and returns the convex hulls of closed-loop trajectories (\texttt{RandUP} \cite{LewJansonEtAl2022}).
 As ground truth, we use Algorithm \ref{alg:1} with a very large number of samples ($10^4$), which is justified by Theorem \ref{thm:hull_F}.
 We report results in Figures \ref{fig:neural_net} and \ref{fig:neural_net:comp_times}.
 Algorithm \ref{alg:1} returns estimates that are orders of magnitude more accurate than the baseline's estimates.
 Given a desired accuracy, Algorithm \ref{alg:1} is thus orders of magnitude faster than the baseline.
 This difference is a direct consequence of Theorem \ref{thm:hull_F}: only initial directions $d^0$ on the sphere $\cS^{n-1}$ need to be sampled using Algorithm \ref{alg:1}.
 In contrast, the baseline requires sampling a much larger number of variables that increases with the number of prediction timesteps, resulting in significantly worse sample complexity (see \cite{LewJansonEtAl2022,LewBonalliJansonPavone2023} for error bounds) and trajectories that are far from the reachable set boundaries.
 Recall that Algorithm \ref{alg:1} returns under-approximations of the convex hulls of the reachable sets, since any extremal trajectory $x_{d^0}$ solving \PMPODE{d^0} is contained in the true reachable sets.
 These simulations show that naive Monte-Carlo estimates poorly approximate the convex hulls of the reachable sets for this problem.

 In Figure \ref{fig:neural_net} and \ref{fig:neural_net:comp_times}, we also report the over-approximations from a formal method (\texttt{ReachLP} \cite{Everett21_journal}) that significantly over-estimate the true reachable sets and is unable to capture the closed-loop stability of the system.
 In contrast, Algorithm \ref{alg:1} returns accurate approximations using a small number of samples.
+Other reachability methods may return more accurate approximations for this type of problems \cite{ManzanasLopez2023}, albeit potentially at the expense of additional computation time.